stefanoborini/book-the-software-company/02-on-agile-development.md

 Agile is a set of guidelines on how to deliver quality software, skipping unproductive parts that do not deliver value and focusing on a fast release cycle.
+The set of principles of Agile focus on lightweight processes, an incremental approach to software delivery, and a strong focus on people rather than paperwork.
+In other words, minimum viable burocracy to deliver minimum viable products in small, achievable and measurable steps.
 On paper, it's an excellent way to get things done.
 Unfortunately, no plan can face direct conflict with reality.

-Don't get me wrong, I am a strong agile supporter and Certified Scrum Master.
-What I mean is that the whole concept of Agile has been corrupted in its application.
+I've seen plenty of mistakes of companies pretending or claiming to use Agile, while in fact they use anything but Agile, completely neglecting the advantages of Agile by compromising on its assumptions.

+Don't get me wrong, I am a strong Agile supporter (and I put my money on it, as I have an Advanced Certified Scrum Master certification).
+What I mean is that the whole concept of Agile is often corrupted in its application by managers and executives due to the strong disconnection between what Agile methodologies are and what these people think they are.
+The typical scenario is the following: upper management and executives decide to "go agile" because someone sold them the idea that it's a better and faster way to achieve results.
+Lower management and teams realise that in order to do agile, they would need not only to rewire how the external interactions work, but also their framework against the "accepted company practices" in terms of deadlines, meeting schedules, manufacturing process, stakeholder availability, and Gantt charting labeling from upper management.
+In addition to that, fundamental tools such as information emitters are not available, nor are whiteboards or walls to arrange post-its, or closeness of the team members.
+The result is that:

+1. executives and upper management claim they are doing agile while in reality the company is not.
+   This percolates to job announcements from HR.
+2. middle and low management (if uninformed or inexperienced) are led to believe Agile doesn't work or cannot work or (if informed) that what the company is doing is not Agile, but a hodgepodge of tragedy.
+3. team is caught in the mess that originates from this, and starts to either dismiss Agile practices or quit altogether.

+So much for the high level view.
+Going into more detail,

 There are many implementation of development methodologies that follow Agile principles the most commonly used is probably Scrum.
 As an implementation, it details specific guidelines